-- Aligned with CDC WSDL specification: 15 IIS have a fully compliant WSDL.
-This is 10 more than the baseline. - Minor Differences: 17 additional IIS meet two of the three tests and are likely interoperable in production.
-This is 5 more than the baseline. - Known CDC WSDL implementations: 36 IIS have a CDC WSDL implementation.
-This is 15 more CDC WSDL implementations since the baseline. - Assessment participation: 49 IIS are participating in Transport Assessment.
-This is 9 more IIS since the baseline. - Commitment to implement: 2 IIS have communicated with AIRA they are currently developing the CDC WSDL. - Updated resources: AIRA and CDC have refreshed their CDC WSDL content to be easier for EHR and IIS to use and align with.
+- Aligned with CDC WSDL specification: 20 IIS have a fully compliant WSDL.
+This is 15 more than the baseline. - Nearing Alignment: 16 additional IIS meet two of the three tests and are likely interoperable in production.
+This is 4 more than the baseline. - Known CDC WSDL implementations: 40 IIS have a CDC WSDL implementation.
+This is 19 more CDC WSDL implementations since the baseline. - Assessment participation: 56 IIS are participating in Transport Assessment.
+This is 16 more IIS since the baseline. - Updated resources: AIRA and CDC have refreshed their CDC WSDL content to be easier for EHR and IIS to use and align with.